Rawalakot to be made hub of tourism: AJK PM

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-MIRPUR (AJK): Azad Jammu and Kashmir (AJK) Prime Minister Raja Farooq Haider Khan Sunday said his government was committed to make Rawalkot a hub of tourism.
+MIRPUR (AJK): Azad Jammu and Kashmir (AJK) Prime Minister Raja Farooq Haider Khan Sunday said his government was committed to make Rawalkot a hub of tourism of Azad Jammu and Kashmir.

-The government intended to develop the infrastructure of areas which had enormous potential for tourism and Rawalakot stood among them, he said while talking to a delegation from Poonch, which led by Sardar Tahir Anwar, the the ruling party's candidate in the bye polls.
+The government intended to develop the infrastructure of areas which had enormous potential for tourism and Rawalakot stood among them, he said while talking to a delegation from Poonch, which led by Sardar Tahir Anwar, the ruling party’s candidate in the bye-polls.

 Poonch, being a top attraction for tourists, would be developed under a master plan, he added.